-"RESOLVED THAT pursuant to provisions of Sections 148(3) and other applicable provisions if any, of Companies Act, 2013 read with the Companies (Audit and Auditors) Rules,2014 (including any statutory modification(s) or re-enactments(s) thereof for time being in force) the remuneration be paid to Messrs MAK & Co, Cost Accountants, Bhubaneswar, (Firm Registration No. 004499), appointed by the Resolution Professional of the Company as Cost Auditors to conduct the audit of the cost records of the Company for the financial year 2022-2023, amounting to ₹ 50,000/- (₹ Fifty Thousands only) as also the payment of tax as applicable and reimbursement of out of pocket expenses incurred by them in connection with the aforesaid audit be and is hereby ratified and confirmed."
+"RESOLVED THAT pursuant to provisions of Sections 148(3) and other applicable provisions if any, of Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactments(s) thereof for time being in force) the proposed remuneration payable to M/s.
+I C Kundu & Co...
+Cost Accountants.
+Bhubaneswar,

+(Firm Registration No. 100778), appointed by the Resolution Professional of the Company as Cost Auditors to conduct the audit of the cost records of the Company for the financial year 2022-2023 and 2023-24, amounting to ₹ 50,000/- (₹ Fifty Thousands only) for each financial year as also the payment of tax as applicable and reimbursement of out of pocket expenses incurred by them in connection with the aforesaid audit be and is hereby ratified and confirmed."